bjerkio/how/pull-request-etiquette.md

 ## When not to review a pull request

+Code review is not a hard rule.
+We do not enforce code review as it does not necessarily add value if it is done out of habit.

-### Solo stuff
+### Silo coding

 We usually prefer collaboration and having a high bus factor.
 However, we cannot afford full horizontal distribution of all knowledge and skills in every context.
+Some siloing is to be expected.

-Since a reviewer should only approve pull requests they fully understand, we will therefore sometimes have to forego code review.
+In such cases we have to forego code review since a reviewer should only approve pull requests they fully understand.

 ### Quick little things